jamesdiffeycoding/DJANGO-Learning-Project/ReadMe.md

         - "settings.py" is used when we install different apps, install plugins, change middleware, modify database engines and more.
         - "urls.py" allows us to configure different url routes that we can direct to different django apps

+### Q/ How do you run the server?
+ - inside the parent "djangolearningtools" folder, enter "python manage.py runserver"

 ### Q/ How can you make and link an app in your project?
 How to configure URLs?
 - make an app: in the parent "djangolearningtool" folder, enter the command "python manage.py startapp myfirstapp".
 This creates a folder within the project called "myfirstapp", and scaffolds some boilerplate code.
     - within the folder, we find...